 Finding: The approval process implies two separate lines of discussions: an initial "technical" line, led by the CBF, leading to purely financial budgetary recommendations (most of which advocate for cuts in the proposed budget), and a subsequent "political" line, led by the budget facilitator and the HWG-budget, which results, during the ASP annual session, in a final resolution fit for approval by consensus.

-Recommendation $n^{\circ}6$ (priority 3): The final budget document for year n should be published no later than by end-January of the same year.
+Recommendation n°6 (priority 3): The External Auditor recommends that the final budget document for year n be published no later than by end-January of the same year.

 E. Budget implementation

 1. Budgeted and actual staff